Page Reviewed / Updated - Apr. 2015

 This Nebraska Medicaid waiver is designed to help the elderly remain living independently or in assisted living residences instead of in nursing home facilities by providing care services and skills training.
 Institutional care is extremely expensive to the state of Nebraska as well as less desirable for care recipients, therefore the Aged and Disabled Waiver achieves the dual objectives of reducing costs for the state and increasing the participant's quality of life.

-Provided under this waiver are services such as adult day care, chore services and financial assistance for assistive technology for one's home or vehicle.
+For qualified participants, the waiver helps to meet their needs with services like adult day care, chore services and financial assistance for assistive technology for one's home or even one's vehicle, if the elder is still capable of safely driving.
 All of these are intended to make it easier to care for a loved one at home or to help an elderly person to care for themselves.

-The A&D Waiver allows for consumer or participant direction in which the individual receiving care services has the option to select their own care providers.
-The care providers are managed by the care recipient but paid by the state.
-Adult children can be hired to care for aging parents however spouses are not eligible to become paid caregivers.
-This model is sometimes referred to as Cash and Counseling.
+The A&D Waiver allows for participant input on some service providers.
+This means that the individual receiving care services has the option to select their own care providers.
+The care providers are managed by the care recipient and paid by the state.
+Adult children can be hired to care for aging parents; however, spouses of the care recipients are not eligible to become paid caregivers.
+This model is sometimes referred to as Cash and Counseling or consumer direction.

 There are public and private Medicaid planning experts that help families prepare for the Medicaid application process.
 If one is unsure regarding their financial eligibility, it is recommended they find assistance qualifying for Medicaid prior to application.
 Read about assistance options.